Adedeji1/wireframing/README.md

 Figma is particularly useful for wireframing because it enables fast iteration, immediate feedback, and clear communication across teams — all from a single platform.

+## Benefits of Wireframing in Software Development

+Wireframing is more than just a design step — it's a foundational part of the software development process.
+Creating wireframes early in a project helps align stakeholders, reduce misunderstandings, and ensure that everyone is working toward the same vision.

+### Why Wireframes Matter

+1. **Clarify Project Requirements**
+   Wireframes provide a clear visual representation of the product’s structure and user flow.
+This makes it easier for stakeholders and team members to understand how the application will function before any code is written.

+2. **Guide the Design & Development Process**
+   With a wireframe in place, designers and developers have a shared reference that outlines the layout, key interactions, and overall functionality.
+This minimizes guesswork and ensures that efforts are aligned with the intended user experience.

+3. **Facilitate Better Communication**
+   Wireframes act as a communication bridge between technical and non-technical team members.
+For example, a product manager can point out a feature in a Figma wireframe, and both designers and developers will have a clear understanding of what's needed.

+4. **Speed Up Iteration & Feedback**
+   Making changes to a wireframe is much faster (and cheaper) than rewriting code.
+This enables rapid iteration and early user testing, helping teams validate ideas before committing to development.

+5. **Improve Collaboration Across Teams**
+   Tools like **Figma** allow real-time collaboration, so designers, developers, and stakeholders can work together in the same file.
+Comments, version history, and shared components make it easy to keep everyone on the same page.

+---

+> **Example**: During early planning, a product team uses Figma to sketch out a user dashboard.
+Developers use this wireframe to identify backend requirements, while designers refine the UI — all based on the same shared model.
+This prevents rework, ensures design consistency, and keeps the project on track.